Splendid Japanese Cedar Trees For A Landscape

 The trees should generally be grown in full sun, although they should have partial shade in warmer climates.
 They prefer to be kept moist, although they do exhibit some drought tolerance.
 Japanese cedar trees will tolerate compacted soil, making it a good tree for parking lots and medians.
 They also make good windbreaks.
 If the trees get too tall, they can be cut down and will re-grow.

-japanese cedar trees, trees pics, trees images, outdoor trees, trees pictures, .
+Japanese cedar trees have many ornamental features.Label: trees pictures, trees pics, trees images, outdoor trees, japanese cedar trees, .